TrinityBASociety/trinitybasociety.github.io/ba-dinners/index.md

 order: 3
 ---

-## The catering department is still sorting out how to arrange BA dinners for the academic year 2020-2021, if possible.
-Please wait for further notice, thanks.
+## COVID updates

+The severy is currently open for lunch and dinner at hall.
+Please refer to [college website](https://mytrin.trin.cam.ac.uk/hospitality-covid19/servery) for weekly menus.
+Our routine Friday BA formals are not happening at the moment, please wait for further notice.

 <div class="row">
 	<div class="6u 12u$(medium)">